Appetizers & SnacksLunch & Dinner

 Step 5

-Starting at the short end of a piece of chicken, roll it up tightly, making sure the cheese stays inside.
+Starting at the short end of a piece of chicken, roll it up tightly, making sure the cheese stays inside, and the pesto doesn’t leak out as you roll.
 Secure the chicken with a toothpick.
 Repeat with each piece of chicken.

 chicken roll-ups before cooking secured with a toothpick